openedx/docs.openedx.org/source/documentors/references/doc_style_guide.rst

 Documentation Language
 ======================

 The Open edX docs.openedx.org repository is using a documentation markup language called reStructured Text language (RST) which is very similar to Markdown.
-You can check this guide which is helpful to learn how to implement such language: RST Guide.
+You can check this guide which is helpful to learn how to implement such language: https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html

 Migrating Docs Checklist
 ************************

 Some checklist items are specific to migrating 2U/Edx.org legacy docs into Open edX® Docs.
 During migration, documentors are using this Open edX Doc Migration Tracking sheet.

-* **Remove or modify references that are specific to 2U/EdX.org**: When migrating legacy documentation from 2U/EdX.org, remove references that are applicable only to the 2U or EdX.org users.
+- **Remove or modify references that are specific to 2U/EdX.org**: When migrating legacy documentation from 2U/EdX.org, remove references that are applicable only to the 2U or EdX.org users.
-* **Modify references that may have come from 2U/EdX.org but are also applicable to Open edX® LMS users**.
+- **Modify references that may have come from 2U/EdX.org but are also applicable to Open edX® LMS users**.

 Clear any .. only:: formatting
 ==============================